MarekKirs/marekkirs.github.io/research.md

 # Research

-Give a 2-3 sentence overview of your lab's overarching research mission here — what big question you're trying to answer and why it matters.
+Overreaching goal is.....

-## Research area 1: [e.g., Phage-bacteria interactions]
+## Research area 1: Recreational water quality: Microbial Siurce Tracking and QMRA

-Describe the specific question, your approach, and 1-2 key findings or ongoing directions.
-Keep each section to a short paragraph — link out to publications for detail.
+Objective: support application of meaningful and protective water quality standards... inlcudes validation and development of MST methods

-## Research area 2: [e.g., Antibiotic resistance mechanisms]
+## Research area 2: Microbial communities in aquafiers

-Describe the specific question, your approach, and current status of the work.
+Microbial communities as indicators of aquafier health and its change...

-## Research area 3: [optional]
+## Research area 3: Pathogens...sources, ecology, risk

+Leptospira

+Vibrios

+...

 Add as many research areas as your lab covers.
 Consider adding a figure or diagram for each — drop images into `/assets/images/` and reference them with: